-Jaguar F-Type, a roadster, known as spiritual successor to the E-Type, was recently test-driven in Lagos, Nigeria, by FEMI OWOEYE, Motoring World’s Editor-in-chief.
+Jaguar F-Type, a roadster, known as spiritual successor to the E-Type, was recently test-driven in Lagos, Nigeria, by FEMI OWOEYE, Motoring World’s Editor.
 Though a mini test, he found out the high and down side of the sports machine.
 Welcome on board.

 At once, I had a flashback – an experience I once had while driving along the London M25.
 Then a Jaguar F-Type overtook me.
 As it roared past and rocketed away, my jaw dropped.
 That was my closest to it on the road.
 The only car that ever gave me such a feel was a Veyron.